Oh my goodness. Like, WHOA.

 - Preheat oven to 350 degrees.
 Bake the sweet potatoes for 45-60 minutes.

 - While sweet potatoes are baking, place corn in a heavy cast-iron skillet over medium-high heat with no butter or oil.
-Sprinkle with salt and other Mexican seasoning (as much as you want).
+Sprinkle with salt and other Mexican seasoning (as much as you want – thinking taco seasoning or a mix of chili powder and cumin).
 Do not stir!
 Let corn roast for several minutes before stirring.
 Let it roast for a few more minutes before stirring again.
 Continue this for about 10 minutes, until corn is browned and roasted on the outside.
 Set aside in a small bowl with the black beans.

 - Saute the onion in the butter over medium heat until soft and translucent.
 Set aside.